Male tree producing a few female cones (inset)

 The Caroline Dormon Nature Preserve is 120 acres, at the northern tip of Natchitoches Parish, between Reidheimer and Saline on hilly Highway 9 (20 miles north of U.S. 71 and 35 miles south of Interstate 20).
 Latitude / Longitude 32.1312,-92.981215 • Address: 216 Caroline Dormon Road, Saline, Bienville Parish, LA.
 (318) 576-3379 • [email protected] • Main webpage: http://www.briarwoodnp.org/.
 Also here.

-1. Confirmed example of a Torreya taxifolia that was male in its youth, but then also began to grow female cones that became viable seeds.
+3. Confirmed example of a Torreya taxifolia that was male in its youth, but then also began to grow a few female cones that became viable seeds.

 Advance to these topical sections